 Drawing on current research from the field of education and disability students, the BDSAE uses four screenings that assess program preparedness as well as individual student need.

-• The Basic Accessibility Checklist for ADA Coordinators and Administrators (page 9) is the instrument that helps programs evaluate their program’s ADA compliance and disability-conscious program administration.
+• The Basic Accessibility Checklist for ADA Coordinators and Administrators is the instrument that helps programs evaluate their program’s ADA compliance and disability-conscious program administration.

-• The list of Common Accommodations for Adult Learners (page 18) helps staff identify possible accommodations for the student.
+• The list of Common Accommodations for Adult Learners helps staff identify possible accommodations for the student.

-• Staff then use the Preferred Accommodations Plan (page 21) to summarize preferred accommodations for teaching and learning.
+• Staff then use the Preferred Accommodations Plan to summarize preferred accommodations for teaching and learning.

 The screenings are not intended to help staff diagnose students, but rather to increase inclusion of persons with disabilities in their program, while providing them with the knowledge of when to refer students to other sources in order to access additional accommodations.